alejandrofloressalazar/randomBeer/README.md

  ~~~

 ### Rest API:
-Public Rest API  that it allows to modify and obtain records of the 'beer' collection
+Public Rest API  that it allows to modify and obtain records of the 'beer' collection.
 ** more details in 'Rest API & Urls'

-# Project Technology
+# Technology

 ### Back-End
 * Spring Boots 1.5.4